(Disclosure: Some of the links below may be affiliate links)

 Compound interest can make a very significant difference compared to standard interest.
 It is why some people consider compound interest as magic.
 But in the end, this is just math.

 If you are interested, you can learn all about compound interest.

-We say that the stock market is in a correction territory when it is 10% lower than its recent highs.
+We say the stock market is in a correction territory when it is 10% lower than its recent highs.
 It is quite similar to the definition of a bear market.
 A correction will happen before a bear market occurs.
 But not all corrections are followed by a bear market.

 Again, a single stock could be in a correction.
 Or an entire index could be in correction as well.

 Simply put, a correction is when stocks go down but not too significantly.

 A cryptocurrency is a form of digital currency based on cryptography.
 It is generally not a currency tied to a country, although some countries are developing cryptocurrencies.

 The idea of cryptocurrencies is based on mining cryptocurrencies.
 You use a computer to do some advanced computations.
 These computations are what make the cryptocurrency works.
 It is what processes all the transactions.
 And these computations are rewarded with some cryptocurrencies.